 Wondering what to do with your Imperfect box after you’ve unpacked your groceries?

-Sure, you can always recycle it and in some areas we can even take your box back, but when it comes to preventing waste, it’s always best to reuse things whenever possible.
+Sure, you can always recycle it, but when it comes to preventing waste, it’s always best to reuse things whenever possible.
 So, if you’re looking to reduce waste or just want to get creative, here are a few ways to give more life to your Imperfect box!